V4Fire/Client/src/friends/vdom/README.md

 ### create

-Creates a VNode or a list of VNode-s with the specified parameters.
+Creates a VNode or a list of VNodes with the specified parameters.

 ```js
 const vnode = this.vdom.create('b-button', {